 Like cervicitis, gonococcal infection of the pharynx, the rectum, and the female urethra often present asymptomatically or with subtle symptoms.
 If left untreated, gonorrheal infection of the rectum can proceed to manifest with rectal pain, bleeding, discharge, and proctitis.
 Uncommonly, N. gonorrhoeae manifest systemically as fever/septicemia, tenosynovitis, arthritis, and vasculitis.

 Diagnostic laboratory assays are essential to confirm the clinical suspicion of gonorrhea.
-Laboratory confirmation of the diagnosis of N. gonorrhoeae infection is made by direct detection of the gonococcal pathogen in urogenital, anorectal, pharyngeal, or conjunctival swab specimens or first-catch urine.
+Laboratory confirmation of N. gonorrhoeae infection's diagnosis is made by direct detection of the gonococcal pathogen in urogenital, anorectal, pharyngeal, or conjunctival swab specimens or first-catch urine.

 Populations that engage in anogenital sexual intercourse and/ or insertive oral sex will require screening for gonorrhea from the anus and pharynx in addition to urogenital screening.
 Confirmation of the clinical suspicion of gonorrhea is established by detection of N. gonorrhoeae or its genetic signature in genital or extragenital samples by light microscopy of stained smears, culture, or nucleic acid amplification tests (NAATs).

 The routine utilization of NAATs to screen at-risk asymptomatic patients have demonstrated that pharyngeal and rectal gonococcal infections are not uncommon manifestations.
 NAATs are generally more than 95% sensitive and specific in urethral and cervical swabs and first catch urine of males.